UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 # Backup

+!!! warning "Changed procedures for Gorilla storage versus OLD Crex storage"

+    For projects on crex a project directory had the default content

+    - nobackup
+    - private

+    and everything except what was in 'nobackup' was backed up according the the backup processes.

+    In gorilla the default content is instead:

+    - backup
+    - private

+    And **only** what is in the 'backup' directory is backed up according to the backup processes.

     A backup allows one to restore his/her data after it has been (accidentally) lost.

 This page describes how UPPMAX does backups.